radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 Persistent Cache Refresh Agents are started automatically once a persistent cache with real-time refresh is configured.
 Agents can run on any type of RadiantOne cluster node (follower or leaders) and there is only one agent running at any given time in a RadiantOne cluster.
 The agent doesn't consume a lot of memory, and they are not CPU-intensive, so there is no point in running multiple processes to distribute connectors on multiple nodes.
 One agent is enough per cluster and makes things simpler.

-This type of refresh is described as “Real-time” in the Main Control Panel > Directory Namespace > Cache settings > Cache Branch > Refresh Settings tab (on the right).
-This is the recommended approach if a real-time refresh is needed.
+This type of refresh is described as “Real-time” in the Control Panel > Setup > Directory Namespace > Namespace Design.
+Select the Root Naming Context that contains the identity view/container to cache and click the CACHE tab.

 ### Periodic Refresh